alangrainger/obsidian-google-photos/README.md

 If your note title has a detectable date, you can have the plugin default to showing you only photos from that date.
 There is a toggle at the top to show all photos instead.

+## Using a mobile device

+You can use Google Photos on a mobile device, but due to mobile limitations you will first need to connect to Google Photos from Obsidian using a desktop device.

+Once your desktop is authenticated, you can sync the plugin settings to your mobile device and it will work without any issues.

+If you're using Obsidian Sync, you'll need to make sure the **Installed community plugins** sync option is enabled.

 # How to set up

 To connect to Google Photos from a third-party plugin, you will need to create an API key for the plugin to use.